Alejogb1/job-board/blog-data/482-nested-loops-print-seats-solution-python.md

 id: "482-nested-loops-print-seats-solution-python"
 ---

-Okay so nested loops printing seats in Python yeah I've been there done that got the t-shirt probably stained with coffee and maybe a little bit of leftover motherboard solder paste because you know how it is
+ so nested loops printing seats in Python yeah I've been there done that got the t-shirt probably stained with coffee and maybe a little bit of leftover motherboard solder paste because you know how it is

 Let's break it down because honestly this stuff is super fundamental and if you don't nail it down early you're going to have a world of pain later trust me I've seen junior devs try to hack around this problem with bizarre list comprehensions and it's never pretty.
 So nested loops right?
 We’re talking about looping within a loop and in this particular case it seems we’re talking about creating something that’s analogous to a seating arrangement think of a grid or a theater a movie hall something like that where each position each seat has a row and a column associated with it.